centarro/commerce-docs/docs/v2/developer-guide/pricing/prices.md

 The number format definitions are specified directly in the `CommerceGuys\Intl\NumberFormat\NumberFormatRepository::getDefinitions()` method.

-!!! example "For example, here is the definition for for the default 'en' locale"
+!!! example "For example, here is the definition for the default 'en' locale"

     ```php
     'en' => [